 - The UTMA (Uniform Transfer to Minors Act) and the UGMA (Uniform Gift to Minors Acts) govern the funds under the control of a custodian (until a child reaches a certain age) that can be used for any expense that benefits the child, are subject to a kiddie tax, and are considered to be an asset of the child (which could impact financial aid) or an asset of the custodian (which could impact your estate planning).

-- A Coverdell ESA (Education Savings Account) is a trust or custodial account that can be used for primary, secondary, or higher education expenses and set up for a designated beneficiary who is under the age of 18 or has special needs.
-Distributions from an ESA is tax-free as long as the funds are used for qualified expenses and do not exceed the beneficiary's qualified education expense.4
+- A Coverdell ESA (Education Savings Account) is a trust or custodial account that can be used for elementary, secondary, or higher education expenses and set up for a designated beneficiary who is under the age of 18 or has special needs.
+Distributions from an ESA is tax-free as long as the funds are used for qualified expenses and do not exceed the beneficiary’s qualified education expense.
+The total annual contribution to a beneficiary’s account can’t exceed $2,000.6

 - 529 College Savings Plans were introduced in 1996 as a way to help parents put away money for their child’s college expenses.
 The money grows tax-deferred and can be withdrawn tax-free if used to pay for qualified education expenses.
-Since then 529 plans have been expanded to allow up to $10,000 per year to pay for tuition expenses at an elementary or secondary (k-12) public, private or religious school of the beneficiary's choosing.
-The SECURE Act now allows families to use funds to help pay down qualified student loans.5 There is an aggregate lifetime limit of $10,000 in qualified student loan repayments per 529 plan beneficiary.
-Student loan interest paid will become ineligible for student loan interest deduction.
+These include tuition and fees, books and materials, internet access, room and board (students must be enrolled part-time or more), and more.
+529 plans can be used to pay for education expenses at an elementary or secondary (k–12) school, apprenticeship programs, and student loan repayments.
+Currently, you can contribute up to $17,000 for the annual gift tax exclusion.
+This savings plan might minimally impact your financial aid eligibility.
+There is an aggregate lifetime limit of $10,000 in qualified student loan repayments per 529 plan beneficiary.
+Starting in 2024, if a 529 plan has been open for 15 years or more, up to $35,000 of the plan’s assets can be rolled over to a Roth IRA.7

 Do your homework